The Lantana plant is an excellent choice if you want to enjoy the beauty of flowers with minimum maintenance.

 - During the summer, trim your Lantana bushes periodically.
 In most cases, after the season, pruning is done for cosmetic purposes, so you can fit your shrub in a container, flower box, or pot.
 Since Lantana bushes grow too fast, you might have to trim the stems more than once per year.

-- If you’re pruning your Lantana bushes for cosmetic purposes in the summer or fall, you should remove any damaged or withered flowers.
+- If you’re pruning your Lantana bushes for cosmetic purposes in the summer or fall, remove any damaged or withered flowers.
 Take a look at the branches and stems and remove any damaged ones to keep your bushes in excellent shape.

 - Use your shears to make cuts at 45 degrees angle or remove the stem at the base if it’s badly damaged.
 When making cuts in the stem, make sure that you’re cutting between 2 leaves to help the shrubs grow better.

 Lantana bushes tend to grow fast, so regular pruning and trimming are necessary.
-The best time to prune your Lantana bushes is during spring, but you can also trim your bush in summer, fall or winter.
+The best time to prune your Lantana bushes is during spring, but you can also trim your bush in summer, fall, or winter.

 Always start by removing any dead leaves, flowers, or damaged branches, then make angled cuts along the stem to remove the damaged spots.